 A good quality image can make a website look instantly professional (and of course, the reverse is also true).
-All image files should be low resolution (72dpi) and saved for web.
+All image files should be 72 or 96dpi and saved for web.
 As a rule of thumb use GIF format for computer-generated graphics such as simple logos, buttons or animations, and JPEG format for photographs or scanned material.

-Try websites like iStockphoto or Shutterstock for cost-effective stock imagery.
+Try websites like iStock or Shutterstock for cost-effective stock imagery.
 Images usually start from a few pounds each.

 - Avoid poor quality images of any kind – it's better to not show anything than to show something pixelated, badly resized or low resolution.